Public health employee information for COVID-19

 Other useful resources

-NSW Health is continuing to provide comprehensive information, fact sheets and updates about COVID-19 here.
+NSW Health provides comprehensive information, fact sheets and updates about COVID-19 here.

 More COVID-19 / Flu clinics are being established within all Local Health Districts to assess and diagnose patients with possible COVID-19 infections and other respiratory illness, such as influenza, as winter approaches.